rails/website/_posts/2024-08-30-shopify-as-rails-world-toronto-city-host.markdown

 date: 2024-08-30
 ---

-Once we announced Toronto as this year’s [Rails World 2024](/world/2024) location, Shopify's one wish was that everyone attending Rails World would experience the best of what their city has to offer, before, during, and to close out the event.
-With the event taking place in their backyard, it was only fitting that they become the official Toronto Rails World City Host.
+Once we announced Toronto as this year’s [Rails World 2024](/world/2024) location, <a href="shopify.com">Shopify</a> had one wish: that everyone attending Rails World would experience the best of what their city has to offer, before, during, and to close out the event.
+With the event taking place in their backyard, it was only fitting that they become the official **Toronto Rails World City Host**.

 <img src="/assets/images/RW24-Shopify-city-host.png">